 College Bound is part of the national TRIO Upward Bound program with projects located on more than 700 campuses throughout the U.S. and its territories.
-BBCC is fortunate to be one of five community college grantees for this program in the state of Washington.
+BBCC is fortunate to be one of six community college grantees for this program in the state of Washington.

-The College Bound program has been in operation since 1967.
-The program serves approximately 120 students attending high school in Moses Lake, Othello, Quincy, Royal City, Soap Lake, Warden and Lake Roosevelt in Grand Coulee.
+The College Bound program has been in operation at Big Bend since 1967.
+The program serves approximately 90 students attending high school in Moses Lake, Othello, Royal City, Warden and Lake Roosevelt in Grand Coulee.
 The goal of this program is to increase the number of students who enroll in and complete a college program.
 The program achieves this by providing meaningful college-prep experiences including classroom instruction, course tutoring, and academic as well as personal advising to high school students.
 Applicants must meet federal eligibility criteria to participate.

-BBCC receives a grant from the U.S. Department of Education for \$484,364 to operate the College Bound program.
+BBCC receives an annual grant from the U.S. Department of Education for \$447,395 to operate the College Bound program.
 This grant covers 100% of the total costs of the project.

 Students participate in the College Bound program on a year-round basis.
 During the academic year, they receive academic and personal advising and after school tutorial assistance at their high school.
-They also attend educational and cultural events one Saturday a month at BBCC where subjects including career opportunities,

-SAT preparation, scholarship/financial aid resources and college/university admission procedures are covered.
+They also attend educational and cultural events one Saturday a month at BBCC where subjects including career opportunities, SAT preparation, scholarship/financial aid resources and college/university admission procedures are covered.

 College Bound also offers a six-week residential summer school.
-Sixty selected students live in the BBCC residence halls and receive intensive academic instruction to build skills and increase knowledge with particular emphasis on math, science and English.
+Fifty-five selected students live in the BBCC residence halls and receive intensive academic instruction to build skills and increase knowledge with particular emphasis on math, science and English.
 Cultural and recreational activities and field trips enhance the value of this worthwhile experience.
 Participants who have just graduated from high school can attend the summer quarter at BBCC with tuition, books, room and board paid by College Bound.
 This Bridge Program helps students transition successfully from high school to college.
 These students may also participate in the College Bound Work Study Program and earn money for college while working an on-campus job matched with their career choice.

 Throughout the year, College Bound students have the opportunity to visit other colleges and universities in the Northwest.
-Students who excel in math and science may be selected to attend one of the two Math/Science Regional Centers located at the University of Idaho and the University of Alaska-Fairbanks.
 All students receive assistance in applying to the colleges of their choice and in securing scholarships and financial aid.